By: Sophie Ramsey

 Students are asked to decide upon the type of courses to take before they arrive on campus.
 That enables the registrar to set up a preliminary schedule, and changes can be finalized after meeting with faculty advisors and taking proficiency examinations in mathematics or foreign languages.
 During Mount Union Orientation there will be special presentations and workshops familiarizing international students with the concept of a 'liberal arts education,' and suggestions on how to plan a balanced curriculum.

 All international students are encouraged to take advantage of the language and academic support services offered by Mount Union.
 The staff of the Academic Support Center (ASC) provides programming to help students adjust to the requirements of the Mount Union academic environment.
 In addition, peer learning assistants trained by the ASC are available to lead study groups or offer individual tutoring.

-The Writing Center also provides tutors to work across the curriculum with all students, international and native speakers.
+The Center for Writing and Oral Communication also provides tutors to work across the curriculum with all students, international and native speakers.
 Some tutors are trained to focus on the specific issues of multi-lingual writers.